Burlington Settles in $11 Million Unpaid Overtime Wage Case

 The former employee was one of many who was misclassified as an exempt employee despite having to partake in non-exempt work duties.
 The discount retailer to date has spent over $30 million to settle cases of unpaid wages across 3,000 assistant store managers.

 It can be confusing to distinguish whether one position legally qualifies as exempt.
-For a free consultation, call the Law Office of Christopher Q. Davis to evaluate your matter with one of our expert employment law attorneys .
+For a free consultation, call the Working Solutions Law Firm to evaluate your matter with one of our expert employment law attorneys .

 Have you been denied overtime compensation or have been misclassified in your role?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including unpaid wages and overtime, retaliation, and wrongful termination.
 Whatever your employment issue is, please reach out for a consultation today.